 CLINIC APPOINTMENT VISITS:

 Please bring and wear a mask to your appointment.
 If you do not have your own, we will provide a mask that must be worn while in the clinic.
-Our patients will be asked to use hand sanitizer that we will provide as they enter the office.
-Anyone who is not a patient will be asked to remain outside the clinic or in their vehicle.
-We are only permitting patients into our clinic at this time.

 We ask that you maintain the mandated 6-foot social distancing when in our clinic to protect yourself and our staff.